learithe/epifish/README.md

 #### Use completely manual timepoint lines and labels

-We can specify ompletely custom timepoints and labels that describe an epidemiological story, with red lines:
+We can specify completely custom timepoints and labels that describe an epidemiological story, with red lines:

 ``` r